sstallion/vim-wildignore/README.md

 # wildignore.vim

-wildignore.vim is a Vim plugin that reads wildignore patterns from a file.
+wildignore.vim is a Vim plugin that reads suffixes and wildignore patterns from a file.

 ## Installation